About the IGDA

 A: The main benefit of membership is the opportunity to develop your career and personally contribute to the betterment of the game development industry by supporting the IGDA’s mission.
 The tangible benefits include discounts and special offers on industry events, books, products, and services.
 Be sure to explore the list of member discounts.
 Members also receive a digital membership card, which can be used as verification for industry affiliation.

 A: Membership is open to anyone over the age of majority in their country who is interested in game development.
-However, many benefits of membership are age restricted.
+Please note that many benefits of membership are age restricted.
 Industry events often restrict access to minors, so member discounts for these events will not apply.
 IGDA chapters may also hold events in venues with age restrictions.

 A: Please use the Contact form to submit your recommendation.
 We welcome suggestions and are always working to arrange new benefits for our membership.